TheShovel/co-funk/README.md

 While you read this, I would recommend looking at the example levels
 ### Development environment
 To work on stuff locally, you need a local server that can be accessed by PenguinMod.
 This turns out to be tricky because of cors and ssl certificates and poo poo but don't worry.
 I gotchu
 The easiest way to do this (that I found) is through VSCode (Visual Studio Code), with the Five Server plugin.
-Just open the root folder from the repo in VSCode, click on the little button in the right bottom corner, and put the link opened in the "path" variable in Co-Funk.
+Just open the gameAssets folder from the repo in VSCode, click on the little button in the right bottom corner, and put the link opened in the "path" variable in Co-Funk.
 #### 1.Download the Plugin
 ![image](https://github.com/TheShovel/penguin-funk/assets/68913917/311aae9b-ffd2-469b-b6cf-cda26a77d380)
 #### 2.Open the folder